CloudsDocker/cloudsdocker.github.io/source/_posts/2017-01-21-Algorithm.md

 title: Algorithm
 tag: algorithm
 ---
+# Methodology
+- The easiest way to improve search efficiency on a set of data is to put it in a data structure that allows more efficient searching.
+What data structures can be searched more efficiency than O(n)?
+Binary tree can be searched in O(log(n)).
+Arrays and hash tables both have constant time element look up (has tables have worse-case lookup of O(n) but the average case is O(1)).
+- Then need to determine which data structure to be used.
+If the underlying characters are just ASCII, then a array[128] would be enough.
+But characters are UNICODe, then it need 100,000 (100K) array, which is a concern of memory, so hash table would be a better option, which only keep exist characters.
+In general, arrays are a better choice for long strings with a limited set of possible characters values, hash tables are more efficient for shorter strings or when there are many possible character values.

 # Interview tips
 - If an interviewer says “tree,” it’s a good idea to clarify whether she is referring to a generic tree or a binary tree.